Ruebennase/EventStoreML/README.md

 ## Why EventStoreML

 EventStoreML is based on the event sourcing idea that a system’s state is often better derived from a complete, ordered log of all events that have occurred, rather than storing only the latest state.
-Instead of storing objects and their mutable state, we capture both **facts** and their **schemas** as events.
+Instead of storing objects and their mutable state, we capture both **facts** and their **schemas** as events in a **single file**.

 This has several advantages: